ovtsho/sentiment_analysis_with_python/README.md

-# Sentiment analysis of coffee shops reviews with python
+# Coffee shops reviews sentiment analysis with python

 Imagine you are moving to a new city where you have never been before, and additionally you are crazy foodies.
 Obviously, you want to discover the best coffee shops in your brand new neighbourhood (or you are considering between some districts and want to compare them).
 As you now, mouth publicity is the most efficient way of marketing promotion so fist thing that you are doing is reading some google reviews.
 But it is almost impossible to manually evaluate each comment.